 Diagnosis of Dry Eyes

-The proper diagnosis of dry eyes requires a thorough dry eye examination and dry eye consultation.
-The Eye Center doctors and the staff will take time to carefully review your medical history, eye history and eye conditions including any medications that you are taking.
-Please be sure to tell us about all of the medications you take or have taken recently, including not only the ones prescribed, but also those that you may have purchased on your own at the pharmacy.
+The proper diagnosis of dry eyes requires a thorough dry eye examination and consultation.
+The doctors at The Eye Center will take time to review your medical history, eye history, and eye conditions.
+They will also ask about any prescribed or over the counter medications that you are taking.

-Next, we will evaluate your tear production by using a specialized microscopic technique to observe the height of the tear film as well as using a clinical test called a Schirmer Test that allows us to actually measure the rate at which you produce natural tears.
-We may also use specially formulated dyes such as Fluorescein, Lissamine and Rose Bengal to help investigate the functioning of the various layers of the tear film as well as the underlying surface of the eye.
+Next, we will evaluate your tear production by using a specialized microscopic technique to observe the height of the tear film.
+We will also use a Schirmer Test to measure the rate at which you produce natural tears.
+Further, we may use specially formulated dyes to help investigate the functioning of the various layers of the tear film.
 This is not uncomfortable and will not interfere with your vision.

-From this information, we will be able to make a proper diagnosis as to the particular cause of your dry eye syndrome and prescribe the necessary tear substitutes, eye drops and/or other options to help restore your tear film back to normal and make you more comfortable.
+From this information, we will make a proper diagnosis as to the particular cause of your dry eyes, and prescribe the necessary tear substitutes, eye drops, or other options to help restore your tear film back to normal,

 Treatment of Dry Eyes